RxSwiftCommunity/FirebaseRxSwiftExtensions/README.md

 ### Set and Update values

-These are relatively straighforward.
+These are relatively straight forward.
 The operate exactly like their native Firebase equivalents

 - `rx_setValues`
 - `rx_updateChildValues`